 1) Find Out the Reason Why

-Most companies are created for some reason bigger than their own organization or next year's budget goals.
+Most companies are created for some reason more significant than their organization or next year’s budget goals.

 This reason why is presented by Simon Sinek, who emphasizes that the "why" influences the "how" (processes, tools, platforms, and people) and "what" (products and services).

-Knowing your company's bigger reasons for existence will drive your company to succeed.
-Below a diagram showing the Microsoft example superficially.
+Knowing your company’s more significant reasons for existence will drive your company to succeed.
+Below is a diagram showing the Microsoft example superficially.

 2) Define Your Vision and Mission